ben-denham/labtech/docs/tutorial.md

-Now we can generate and run a set of `RFClassifierTask` tasks for various `n_estimators` values, and construct a `ClassifierExperiment` for each of these `RFClassifierTask` tasks as well as a `LRClassifierTask` task:
+Now we can generate and run a set of `RFClassifierTask` tasks for various `n_estimators` values, and construct a `ClassifierExperiment` for each of these `RFClassifierTask` tasks as well as an `LRClassifierTask` task:

 ``` {.python .code}